PetkaKotletka/Tick-Tack-Toe-Bot/README.md

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request on the GitHub repository.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify it according to your needs.

 ---

 **Note:** This project was created for educational purposes and as a demonstration of basic AI algorithms.
 Enjoy playing Tic-Tac-Toe!